Making big cases small and small cases disappear: experiences of local justice in Myanmar

 When asked about the purpose of justice, community members routinely said it was ‘to make big cases small and small cases disappear’.
 This captures a common reality of local experiences of justice in Myanmar: that disputes or injustices are not reported, are downplayed or are resolved at the lowest level possible, often at the expense of wider substantive justice.

-MyJustice is a 4-year European Union-funded and British Council-managed programme.
+MyJustice is a four-year European Union-funded and British Council-managed programme.

 Find out about Saferworld's work in Myanmar.